 "It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility" (DfE website)

-All schools are required to publish online the following information regarding their pupil premium strategy:
+All schools are required to publish online the following information regarding their pupil premium strategy.
+Click on the box below to view the strategy for the current year.

 How the impact will be measured: